tibonilab/cloudmouse-docs/08_community_support.md

+# Community & Support

+### Discord for quick help.
+Forum for deep discussions.
+GitHub for code.
+YouTube for visuals.
+Twitter for updates.
+We're here.
+Join us.

 You're not alone.
 CloudMouse has a growing community of makers, developers, and tinkerers ready to help.
 Join us, share your projects, get support, or just hang out.

 ## Discord